 Lots of sunlight and regular watering is all you need to make your garden grow, right?
 Well, not necessarily.
 It turns out not all greenery worships the sun: While some plants are liable to wither in ...

-Brightening a shady spot on your property (and by “shady,” we mean an area that receives less than 6 hours of sunlight per day) with containers full of blooms and greenery is easy once you understand ...
+Add Yahoo as a preferred source to see more of our stories on Google.
+Potted plants in containers Brightening a shady spot on your property (and by “shady,” we mean an area that receives less than 6 ...

 Dry shade plants are often difficult to find for gardens.
 Native ginger, bottlebrush buckeye, and Solomon's seal are three plants that tolerate dry shade.
 It's important to water plants thoroughly ...